 Formal Complaint Procedure

-This page gives details on the procedure for filing a formal complaint with the UWF Student Accessibility Resources (SAR).
+If you wish to submit a formal complaint with the UWF Student Accessibility Resources (SAR).
+The SAR office takes student complaints and grievances seriously and has processes in place to ensure that complaints are addressed appropriately and in a timely manner.
 Students may appeal an accommodation decision or register a formal complaint about the implementation of an accommodation with SAR.

-Students who believe that they have experienced discrimination, harassment, or retaliation can contact the Equal Opportunity Program Office at email@example.com or (850) 474-2914 pursuant the University Policy, Prohibition of Discrimination, Harassment and Retaliation.
+Students who believe that they have experienced discrimination, harassment, or retaliation can contact the Equal Opportunity Office at firstname.lastname@example.org or 850.474.2694 pursuant to the University Policy, Prohibition of Discrimination, Harassment and Retaliation.

-Students with disabilities are responsible for contacting the Assistant Director in Student Accessibility Resources if reasonable accommodations are not implemented in an effective and timely manner.
-Student Accessibility Resources (SAR) is located in Bldg 21/110 and can be reached at (850) 474-2387 or firstname.lastname@example.org.
+Students with disabilities are responsible for contacting Student Accessibility Resources if reasonable accommodations are not implemented in an effective and timely manner.
+Student Accessibility Resources is located in Bldg19, Room 100D and can be reached at 850.474.2387 or email@example.com.

 - SAR will investigate all pertinent facts and circumstances in support of the alleged violation.

-- Either party may contact the Equal Opportunity Program Office at firstname.lastname@example.org or (850) 474-2914 if they believe they have experienced discrimination, harassment, or retaliation.
+- Either party may contact the Equal Opportunity Office at email@example.com or 850.474.2694 if they believe they have experienced discrimination, harassment, or retaliation.

-If a student has a concern, complaint, or appeal that is not related to Student Accessibility Resources, formal University processes are outlined at University of West Florida Student Complaint Processes
+If a student has a concern, complaint, or appeal that is not related to Student Accessibility Resources, formal University processes are outlined at the University of West Florida Student Complaint Processes.

 To request this page or any information referenced on the page in an alternative format, please email firstname.lastname@example.org.